Product Manager Interview Guide

 After the on-site interviews, you can expect to hear back within a week or two.

 • Analytical Questions: In this round, you can expect a set of questions that evaluate your analytical thinking and problem-solving skills.
+Preparation tips can be found in the Paypal Technical Product Manager and Agoda Product Manager guides.
 This is crucial for assessing your ability to handle complex scenarios and make data-driven decisions.
 Some interviews may include a case study where you'll be presented with a real or hypothetical business problem.
 You'll need to analyze the situation, identify key issues, and propose a structured solution.
 Your approach to breaking down the problem and your ability to prioritize and strategize will be scrutinized.

 • Estimation Questions: Estimation questions are typically open-ended and could relate to market sizing, revenue projections, or resource allocation.
 The goal is to assess your ability to make reasonable approximations based on limited information and logic.